-sources.
-The future trajectory of carbon sinks in North America and their contribution to the global terrestrial sink is less certain, in part because the role of regrowing forests is likely to decline as the forests mature, and in part because the response of forests and other ecosystems to future climate change and increases in atmospheric CO2 concentrations is uncertain.
+It is clear that the global carbon cycle of the 21st century will continue to be influenced by large fossil-fuel emissions from North America, and that the North American carbon budget will continue to be dominated by the fossil-fuel sources.
+The future trajectory of carbon sinks in North America, and their contribution to the global terrestrial sink is less certain, in part because the role of regrowing forests is likely to decline as the forests mature, and in part because the response of forests and other ecosystems to future climate change and increases in atmospheric carbon dioxide concentrations is uncertain.
 The variation among model projections and scenarios of where and how future climate will change contribute to that uncertainty.
 Additionally, response to a particular future change will likely vary among ecosystems and the response will depend on a variety of incompletely understood environmental factors.